Top Menu

 1. MEASURE & CUT THE PLYWOOD TO SIZE

-The first step is to measure the cabinet you're planning on giving doors.
+The first step is to measure the cabinet to which you plan to give doors.
 All of my cabinets have two doors.
-These directions are for a cabinet with a set of doors with a full overlay, which means that the doors cover the entire cabinet frame.
+These directions are for a cabinet with a set of doors with a full overlay, meaning the doors cover the entire cabinet frame.

 Stand in front of the cabinet and measure its width.
-Subtract 3/8" (only subtract 1/4" if you're NOT adding wood veneer) to that number and then divide that measurement in two.
-That number is going to be the width of one of your plywood pieces for a set of doors.
+Subtract 3/8" (only subtract 1/4" if you're NOT adding wood veneer) to that number and divide that measurement in two.
+That number will be the width of each of your plywood pieces for a set of doors.

 Then, it's time to add the wooden strips or rails & stiles to give that boring plywood some style.